dmcquay/node-apac/README.md

 2: http.request to Amazon raised an error. (ex. a 404 error)
 3: An error returned by Amazon after successfully sending the request. (ex.
 You provided invalid AWS keys.)

-Both error 1 and 2 are returned as the first parameter to the callback funciton in v1.0.0, and error 3 would be in "results" as you successfully recieved a response from Amazon.
+Both error 1 and 2 are returned in the promise catch callback, and error 3 would be in "results" as you successfully received a response from Amazon.
+(Note: old callback interface is still supported.
+See examples/example-item-search.js.)

 ## API Documentation